The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases-old/17-authorization-middleware.md

 <details>

-<summary><strong>Q: You have a blog app where anyone can read posts, but only logged-in users can create, edit, or delete.
-Which routes get the middleware and which don't?</strong></summary>
+**<summary>Q: You have a blog app where anyone can read posts, but only logged-in users can create, edit, or delete.
+Which routes get the middleware and which don't?</summary>**

 ```js
 // Public